chyrta/AndroidOnboarder/README.md

 - Darken the layout where buttons are placed
 - Change divider color, height (in dp) and visibility
 - Choose to use ```FloatingActionButton``` or not
+- Set text size of title and description
+- Set title to skip and finish buttons
+- Hide skip button from the user

 ```java